Posted by A.J. Mahari and Reviewed by Ryan House, PsyD Clinical Psychologist

 But what is behind the connection between Borderline Personality and abuse?

-The reality of this is such because borderlines lack a known, consistent self, and they struggle with abandonment fears and abandonment depression that stem directly from a primal core wound of abandonment that arrests their emotional and psychological development in the very first few months of life.
+The reality of this is such because borderlines lack a known, consistent self, and they struggle with abandonment fears and abandonment signs of depression that stem directly from a primal core wound of abandonment that arrests their emotional and psychological development in the very first few months of life.

 This arrested development impacts most, if not all, areas of relating and leaves borderlines unable to interact in age-appropriate healthy ways.